ClauseJr/Computer-Project/README.md

 12. **RAM–price relationship**
     To what extent does RAM capacity affect final pricing across device categories, and is there evidence of diminishing returns at higher RAM levels?

+## Conclusions
+This SQL Computer Sales Analysis project uses advanced querying techniques to uncover how hardware specifications affect pricing, performance, and value across modern computer devices.
+By applying CTEs, window functions, correlations, and performance scoring, the project identifies top-performing models, pricing outliers, efficiency leaders, and meaningful trends such as diminishing returns on RAM and the impact of CPU/GPU tiers.
+The results show how SQL can effectively transform raw product data into clear insights that support pricing strategy, product comparison, and data-driven decision-making in the computer hardware market.